CRO Website Audit: How To Increase Conversions In 12 Steps

 What To Check

-• LCP (Largest Contentful Paint): is the main content visible quickly on key landing pages?
+• LCP: Is the main page content visible quickly on important landing pages?

 Why It Matters